 Process: Washed Variety: Chiang Mai 80, Yellow Catuai, Catimor, Typica, Bourbon

-Almond liqueur, raisin, leather and spice; butter and apple.
+Dark Chocolate, leather and spice; Black Cherry.
 Full bodied and balanced with soft fruit tones.

 Doi Pangkhon is perhaps Thailand’s most promising coffee growing region: good altitude, mild climate, healthy soil, and cherry blossoms serving as shade trees.
 The conditions are ideal for growing world class coffee, and the cupping table confirms it.